awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-authentication.md

 `roleName`  <a name="cfn-cloudformation-authentication-rolename"></a>
 Describes the role for role\-based authentication\.
-This role must be contained within the instance profile that is attached to the EC2 instance\.
+This role must be contained within the instance profile that's attached to the EC2 instance\.
 An instance profile can only contain one IAM role\.
 *Required*: Conditional\.
 Can be specified only if the `type` property is set to `"S3"`\.
 *Type*: String\.